OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

    2. Click **Add**.
    3. When prompted for a name, enter **TrendingController**.
    4. Click **Add**.
-1. Within the **TrendingController** file, add the following `using` statements to the top of the file:
+1. Copy the following `using` statements to the top of the **TrendingController** file, replacing the existing ones:

     ````c#
     using OfficeGraphLab.Auth;